 This neat camera trick requires a piece of paper, scissors and something to secure the paper to the lens.
 A hair tie works great.

 Cut out the shape that you want in the bokeh and place the paper over the lens.
 It helps if you leave some tabs of paper at the sides to help hold the paper in place with a rubber band or tape.

 The paper changes the shape of the hole in the lens which changes the bokeh.
 Be aware, though, that you are limiting the light that’s coming into the camera.
-You may need to adjust your exposure.
+So if you are in a low light environment, you may need to adjust your exposure.

 You can actually create this effect with some fishing line or translucent string.